Abacá: History

 Before synthetic textiles came into use, M. textilis was a major source of high quality fiber: soft, silky and fine.
 Ancestors of the modern abacá are thought to have originated from the eastern Philippines, where there is significant rainfall throughout the year.
 Wild varieties of abacá can still be found in the interior forests of the island province of Catanduanes, away from cultivated areas.

 The Banton Burial Cloth (c.
-1200-1400 AD), the oldest existing example of warp ikat in Southeast Asia at the National Museum of the Philippines).
-The cloth was found in the sacred Ipot cave of Romblon.
+1200–1400 AD), the oldest existing example of warp ikat in Southeast Asia at the National Museum of the Philippines).
+The cloth was found in the sacred Ipot cave of the island of Banton in Romblon.
 It is made from abacá.

 Today, Catanduanes has many other modern kinds of abacá which are more competitive.
 For many years, breeders from various research institutions have made the cultivated varieties of Catanduanes even more competitive in local and international markets.
 This results in the optimum production of the island which had a consistent highest production throughout the archipelago.